cockroachdb/docs/src/current/v23.1/datadog.md

 ## Limitations

-- The {{ site.data.products.core }} integration with Datadog only supports displaying cluster-wide averages of reported metrics.
+- The CockroachDB {{ site.data.products.core }} integration with Datadog only supports displaying cluster-wide averages of reported metrics.
 Filtering by a specific node is unsupported.

 ## See also